 The health and safety of residents, customers and employees is our top priority and we are continuing to monitor developments in response to COVID-19.
-Some Council facilities have reopened - please follow physical distancing rules of 1.5 metres, limit outdoor gatherings to no more than 10 people, and continue to practice safe hygiene and wash hands regularly.
+Some Council facilities have reopened - please follow physical distancing rules of 1.5 metres, limit outdoor gatherings in line with NSW Government restrictions, and continue to practice safe hygiene and wash hands regularly.

 The noticeboard is a place for residents and community organisations to find the latest news from community and social services in Lake Macquarie.
 All content is submitted by community organisations.
 Council provides the noticeboard facility and approves submissions before publication.
 Stay up to date with the noticeboard by signing up to our newsletter.

 Submit a notice

 A copy of the PDF slides from Combined Interagency

 By understanding these issues, we can support the capacity of vulnerable populations in emergencies.
 We can give them priority assistance, and engage them in decision-making processes for response, recovery, preparedness, and risk reduction.

 Carer Gateway - Connecting carers to support services.